We have legislative functions defined under the Motor Accident Insurance Act 1994 to:

 - The Queensland University of Technology Data Linkage Fellowship.
 This fellowship aims to establish a road crash injury database linking information from Queensland Police, MAIC, and Queensland Health to help inform road safety priorities and countermeasures.
 Dr Angela Watson holds this position at QUT.

 - The Paediatric Chair in Rehabilitation.
 This is a joint research and clinical role between the Queensland Children’s Hospital and Child Health Research Centre at the University of Queensland focusing on traumatic brain injury and rehabilitation in paediatric patients.
-Associate Professor Karen Barlow holds this position.
+Professor Karen Barlow holds this position.

 We provide funding to a number of key projects.
 In relation to spinal cord damage, we support the Griffith University-led Spinal Injury Project, which investigates the potential to use nasal cells to create a nerve bridge to repair damage, and the BioSpine Project.